-Share options can be the single most financially important aspect of a severance package, settlement agreement or ex gratia payment, as they are becoming a more popular incentive for employers to use with their employees than cash-based bonuses.
+Share options can be the single most financially important aspect of a severance package or ex gratia payment, as they are becoming a more popular incentive for employers to use with their employees than cash-based bonuses.

 What are share options and how do I know if I have them?

 A share option is the option given by an employer to an employee to purchase shares in the said company at a stated fixed rate price, or at a discount set by the employer.
 This is offered as an incentive because it allows the employee to purchase shares at a tempting price, and to share in the success of the company if the value of the shares increases.

 Conditions affecting the inclusion of share options in a settlement agreement

 As is usual with employers, they have various conditions in place to protect themselves, and so as an employee you often have to work hard to actually get your hands on the benefits initially offered as part of your employment contract.
 Your employer will have a clearly laid out and thorough share plan.
 This will outline various conditions which you need to meet to be eligible to take advantage of any unvested shares either at the date of termination, or at a future date.

 When drafting an agreement and deciding on the inclusion/exclusion of share options, the first thing that will be considered by all is how your employment ended – also referred to whether you are classified as a ‘good leaver’ or a ‘bad leaver’.

 Are you a ‘good leaver’ or a ‘bad leaver’?

 Employees who leave employment tend to be classified as either a good leaver, or a bad leaver – this depends on the circumstances as to how their employment ended, some examples are below:

 Redundancy (could also be classified as good leaver)